evmar/n2/doc/design_notes.md

 output that is failing to parse right due to Windows code page mess.

-In any case, n2 doesn't support any of this for now, and instead just follows Ninja in treating paths as bytes. (n2 doesn't support `/showIncludes` or MSVC at all yet.)
+In any case, n2 doesn't support any of this for now, and instead just follows Ninja in treating paths as bytes.

 It's possibly a better design to require input files to always be UTF-8, though I think I'd want to better understand the `/showIncludes` situation.
 (The above